jjwyse/logs-checker/README.md

 logs-checker
 ==============
-Mac desktop application that will monitor a given set of files for a given set of strings and when one of those strings appears, it will send a desktop notification
+Groovy script that will monitor a given set of files for a given set of strings and when one of those strings appears, it will send a desktop notification

 setup